 Traditional buttermilk is produced when whole cream is churned to make butter.
 The newly formed butter separates from the liquid, which is the buttermilk.
 This resulting buttermilk is a slightly acidic thin liquid that happens to be low in fat (since most of the fat is now in the butter).
-Traditional buttermilk is not sold commercially in the United States but is available in Northern Africa and India as well as South Asia and Northern Europe, where people drink it and use it in soups and sauces.
+Traditional buttermilk is not sold commercially in the United States but is available in North Africa and India, as well as South Asia and Northern Europe, where people drink it and use it in soups and sauces.

 Cultured buttermilk, on the other hand, is made by fermenting milk, preferably fresh to retain beneficial bacteria but most often pasteurized.
 The low-fat or nonfat milk is fermented to turn the sugars into lactic acid.
 The resulting liquid is usually thicker than traditional buttermilk and is tart in flavor because of its increased acidity.
 This is what is sold in cartons among the dairy products in markets across the United States.
 Traditional and cultured buttermilk cannot be used interchangeably as their consistency and taste differ dramatically.

-Lban is low in calories and fat, with no saturated or trans fat and no cholesterol.
+Laban is low in calories and fat, with no saturated or trans fat and no cholesterol.
 It is free of sodium and contains 3 grams of protein and 5 grams of total carbs per serving.
 It is also a good source of calcium, delivering 17 percent of the recommended daily allowance.

 Laban is also produced without pasteurization—a method of high-heat sterilization that kills any bacteria in the milk.
 The process of pasteurization kills beneficial bacteria along with any bacteria that could lead to illness, so commercially available buttermilk in the United States does not have this benefit.
 Laban is also a good source of probiotics, the gut-friendly microbes that help cultivate healthy digestion.